Nikon D300S versus Nikon D7100

 Both the D300S and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D300S was replaced by the Nikon D500, while the D7100 was followed by the Nikon D7200.

 So what is the bottom line?
 Which of the two cameras – the Nikon D300S or the Nikon D7100 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.